ubinexus/sonic-utilities/doc/Command-Reference.md

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.

+When "--mirror_stage" optional argument is specified, command sets the mirror action to ingress/egress based on this parameter.
+By default command sets ingress mirror action in case argument is not specified.

 When the optional argument "max_priority"  is specified, each rule’s priority is calculated by subtracting its “sequence_id” value from the “max_priority”.
 If this value is not passed, the default “max_priority” 10000 is used.

   - Usage:
     config acl update incremental FILE_NAME
 	Some of the possible options are
 	1) --session_name <session_name>, Example: config acl update full " --session_name mirror_ses1 /etc/sonic/acl_table_1.json "
+	2) --mirror_stage ingress|egress, Example: config acl update full " --mirror_stage egress /etc/sonic/acl_table_1.json "
-	2) --max-priority <priority_value>, Example: config acl update full " --max-priority 100  /etc/sonic/acl_table_1.json "
+	3) --max-priority <priority_value>, Example: config acl update full " --max-priority 100  /etc/sonic/acl_table_1.json "

 	NOTE: All these optional parameters should be inside the double quotes.
 If none of the options are provided, double quotes is not required for specifying filename alone.
 	Any number of optional parameters can be configured in the same command.